Azure/ResourceModules/docs/wiki/Known issues.md

 ### Limited job execution time

-CARML module pipelines are running on GitHub-hosted runners.
+GitHub workflows used to validate CARML modules are running on GitHub-hosted runners.

 In such a scenario, as documented in the [Usage limits for GitHub Actions workflows](https://docs.github.com/en/actions/learn-github-actions/usage-limits-billing-and-administration#usage-limits), if a job reaches a limit of 6 hours of execution time, the job is terminated and fails to complete.